dainyl/fabric-client-wrapper/README.md

 # Hyperledger Fabric Client Wrapper

-This is a wrapper over the [Hyperledger Fabric Node SDK](https://github.com/hyperledger/fabric-sdk-node/), that attempts to cover up some of the pain points.
+This is a wrapper over the [Hyperledger Fabric Node SDK](https://github.com/hyperledger/fabric-sdk-node/), that simplifies setting up the network and making transactions

 ## Node Versions